Roewe 350: MG 350

 The MG 350 offered in the Gulf Cooperation Council of the Middle East regional market is essentially a rebadged Roewe 350 offered in China.
-The MG 350 features a restyled front grill with the MG badge and slightly different tail lamp lenses.
+The MG 350 features a restyled front grille with the MG badge and slightly different tail lamp lenses.
 The MG 350 comes with a 1.5 litre 4-cylinder engine producing 107 hp and 135 Nm of torque mated to a 4-speed automatic gearbox.
 The MG 350 available in European markets is the first production car in the world with an Android operating System and 3G Internet access, with engine options including a 1.5 liter turbo engine producing 129 hp and a 1.5 liter engine producing 109 hp.